Mairis-K/Mairis-K/README.md

 ### Hi there 👋

 ###
-🔭 I’m currently working on Blog projec with React.
+🔭 I’m currently working on Blog project with React.

 🌱 I’m currently learning more about react and vue.